Healthdirect Free Australian health advice you can count on.

 Can I be screened for haemochromatosis?

-Yes, if someone in the family has haemochromatosis, you can have genetic testing to see if you carry the gene.
+If someone in your family has haemochromatosis, you can have genetic testing to see if you carry the gene.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.